Skyscanner/backpack-react-native/lib/bpk-theming/MIGRATION-BpkThemeAttributes.md

 `BpkThemeAttributes` was introduced in 2019 to facilitate Skyscanner's rebrand.
 It gave components access to style properties that were not available as tokens at the time.

-Now the rebrand is complete and all tokens are available from the `bpk-tokens` package, `BpkThemeAttributes` is deprecated and will be removed at the end of 2020. **All code using it must be migrated to consume tokens from `bpk-tokens`, or it will stop working at the end of 2020.**
+Now the rebrand is complete and all tokens are available from the `@skyscanner/bpk-react-native` package, `BpkThemeAttributes` is deprecated and will be removed at the end of 2020. **All code using it must be migrated to consume tokens from `@skyscanner/bpk-react-native`, or it will stop working at the end of 2020.**

 ## Sample migration

-To migrate, remove the `BpkThemeAttributes` wrapper from your components and import tokens from `bpk-tokens`.
+To migrate, remove the `BpkThemeAttributes` wrapper from your components and import tokens from `@skyscanner/bpk-react-native`.

 ### Before